petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

 ```

 The board is always in some mode, so you can leave it alone and go straight to step 2.
-There are two reasons to change it anyway.
+There are two reasons to change it anyway:

-**A different fallback curve.** The base mode is what the fans revert to whenever manual
+- **A different fallback curve.** The base mode is what the fans revert to whenever manual
-mode is lost — a BMC reboot, a firmware update, someone changing the fan mode from the web
+  mode is lost — a BMC reboot, a firmware update, someone changing the fan mode from the
-UI.
-If the board is sitting in Silent, that fallback is minimum cooling, which is a poor
+  web UI.
+Silent falls back to minimum cooling, a poor place to land unattended.
+Standard
-place to land unattended.
-Standard or Optimal are sane; Full Speed is 100 %, loud but safe.
+  or Optimal are sane; Full Speed is 100 %, loud but safe.

-**A different zone layout.** Selecting a base mode makes the BMC load a **fan table**, and
+- **A different zone layout.** Selecting a base mode loads a **fan table**, and that table
-that table is what defines the zones: how many there are, and which fans belong to each.
-A
+  defines the zones — how many there are, and which fans belong to each.
+A zone is a group
-zone is simply a group of fans driven by one PWM output, so "set duty on zone 2" moves
+  of fans driven by one PWM output, so changing the mode can change how many zones you have
-exactly the fans that table puts in zone 2.
-Change the mode and you load a different table,
-which can change both numbers.
+  to address.

-In practice, on most boards the everyday modes — Standard, Optimal, Heavy IO, Full Speed —
+**Why the zone count can change:** on most boards the everyday modes — Standard, Optimal,
-all load a table with **one zone containing every fan**, so a duty write moves the whole
+Heavy IO, Full Speed — all load a table with **one zone containing every fan**, so a duty
-chassis and there is nothing to address separately.
-Two things change that:
+write moves the whole chassis.
+Two things break that:

-- **Some modes carry a multi-zone table.** On boards that offer them, Performance and
+- **Some modes carry a multi-zone table.** Where offered, Performance and Silent load a
-  Silent load a three-zone table where the numbered and lettered fans are driven
+  three-zone table that drives the numbered and lettered fans separately.
-  separately.
 - **Some boards override the common modes.** On those, Optimal, Heavy IO and Full Speed
   load a board-specific two-zone table instead of the generic single-zone one.

-So if your board answers only zone 1 and you want the front and rear fans on different
+So if you want the front and rear fans on different duties but your board only answers
-duties, changing the mode is the lever that gives you the extra zones — and conversely, a
+zone 1, changing the mode is the lever that gives you the extra zones — and a zone map that
-zone map that worked yesterday can collapse to one zone if someone changed the mode.
+worked yesterday can collapse to one zone if someone changed the mode since.

 ⚠️ **Re-probe the zones after any mode change**, and do not infer the layout from the mode
 name.
 On some boards a mode is accepted and reads back correctly while a different table is